muratk5n/thirdwave/en/README.md

 The market must have been spooked by econ possibly heating up due to lower taxes causing more inflation (risk for bondholders).
-Keeping things calm, talking about balanced budgets (not that it directly effects inflation) is also conservative..
+Keeping things calm, talking about balanced budgets (not that it directly effects inflation) could also be conservative..
+Sunak was actually taking that line during the leadership race, but could not sell it.

 Reuters: "Truss forced into U-turn on tax after week of market turmoil.. reversing a cut to the highest rate of income tax"